Zenlua/Tool-Tree/README.md

 - The add-on file is a 7z or zip archive then the extension must be renamed to file.add

-- In the add-on file there is addon.sh, icon.png, menu.sh, index.sh and an addon folder
+- In the add-on file there is addon.prop, icon.png, menu.sh, index.sh and an addon folder

 - **[See details](https://zenlua.github.io/Tool-Tree/Instruct.html)**